 To some extent, this is out of your hands; your zip code helps lenders determine your cost of living.
 But anything you can do to pay down debt and make choices that free up more cash—such as renting a smaller apartment, taking on a roommate, or leasing a cheaper car—can help your case.
-(In a city like Manhattan, you probably don’t even need a car.)
-If you’re planning on relocating to an inexpensive city, for example, consider submitting an application a couple of months after you move in.

 3. Give lenders a complete history.

 If there’s a job offer on the horizon, be sure to submit your offer letter with your application.
 And if you get a promotion while your application is under review, notify the lender immediately.
-But if you’re in line for a promotion that will positively affect your paycheck, wait until that’s materialized before you apply.
+If you’re in line for a promotion that will positively affect your paycheck, wait until that’s materialized before you apply.

 4. Show all your income.

-So keep those pay stubs, interest statements and tax returns.
 Also, make sure your driver’s license is current and that your student loan statements are all correct.
 If you’re self-employed, wait until you’ve filed your taxes to apply for refinancing—it’s the easiest way to prove the previous year’s income.

 5. Be flexible.